Soundbar vs. speakers: Which should you choose for your TV?

 Soundbar pros:

 Cost – While soundbars can get very pricey, they are generally less expensive than the cost of a full set of speakers will be.
-Some of the best soundbars are available for under £100.
+Some of the best soundbars are very budget-friendly.

 Simplicity – Soundbars include everything you need right out of the box.
 They often only have one or two cables, so they’re easy to plug in, and won’t have wires all over the room, which can look unsightly or become a trip hazard, depending on your room layout.
 Many soundbars are wireless and use Bluetooth to connect to your television.